Eric Crocker

-Eric Crocker (born May 20, 1987) is a former American football cornerback.
-He was signed as an undrafted free agent by the Talons in 2012.
+Eric Crocker (born May 20, 1987) is an American former football cornerback.
+He was signed as an undrafted free agent by the San Antonio Talons in 2012.
 He played college football at the University of Arkansas at Monticello.

-Early years
+Early life

-Crocker grew up in Stockton, California where he witnessed crime in his neighborhood at a young age but decided to turn to sports for a positive path.
+Crocker grew up in Stockton, California, where he witnessed crime in his neighborhood at a young age but decided to turn to sports for a positive path.
 He attended Tokay High School in Lodi, California where he played football and also played basketball and ran track and field.